neophob/wpc-emu/assets/esp32/WPC-EMU/README.md

 ### Conclusion

-- When disconnect the ESP Pinball crash - this is because the reset line. configure as PullUP?
+- When disconnect the ESP Pinball crash - this is because the reset line. -> configure pins as INPUT instead INPUT_PULLxxx
+- Reset Pinball works
 - Zerocross count works:

 ```